storm-fsv-cvut/smoderp2d/README.md

 On MS Windows QGIS plugin suffers by blinking windows when starting computation.
-This can be solved by copying ``core.py`` file located in ``smoderp2d\bin\qgis\smoderp2d-plugin\grass_patch`` to GRASS target directory.
+This can be solved by copying ``core.py`` file located in ``smoderp2d\bin\qgis\smoderp2d-plugin\grass_patch`` to a GRASS target directory.

-The GRASS target directory is typically located in:
+GRASS target directory is typically located in:

 - ``C:\Program Files\QGIS 3.**.*\apps\grass\grass83\etc\python\grass\script`` in the case that QGIS has been installed by standalone installer, or
 - ``C:\OSGeo4W\apps\grass\grass83\etc\python\grass\script`` in the case that QGIS has been installed by OSGeo4W network installer.